Robust Dynamic Assortment Optimization in the Presence of Outlier Customers: Adaptation to unknown outlier proportion

-At a higher level, Lemma \ref{lem:J-lowerbound} states that with high probability, whenever the step \ref{step:stopping} is triggered (which causes $J\gets J-1$ and the re-start of the entire algorithm), the smallest hypothetical value $\hat\varepsilon_J$ remains below the actual value of $\varepsilon$.
-This ensures that the actual $\varepsilon$ always falls between $\hat\varepsilon_0$ and $\hat\varepsilon_J$ throughout the entire $T$ time periods.
+At a high level, Lemma \ref{lem:J-lowerbound} states if step \ref{step:stopping} is triggered (which causes $J\gets J-1$ and a re-start of the entire algorithm), the smallest hypothetical value $\hat\varepsilon_J$ must be below the actual value of $\varepsilon$.
+First, this ensure that the algorithm does not restart too often, but more importantly, it guarantees that the actual $\varepsilon$ always falls between $\hat\varepsilon_0$ and $\hat\varepsilon_J$ throughout the entire selling period.